Skip to main content

 Discover our clients' favorite tests and how they can help you evaluate your candidates.

-Updated over 6 months ago
+Updated over 2 weeks ago

 Reading time: 2 minutes

-What Does the DISC Test Measure?
+What does the DISC test measure?

-What Does the Wonderlic Intelligence Test Measure?
+What does the Intelligence Test (Wonderlic) measure?

-What Does the Integrity Test Measure?
+What does the Integrity Test measure?

-What Do Technical Tests Measure?
+What do Technical Tests measure?

 Technical Test Reports

-The results of technical tests are presented separately in reports.
-Only the score obtained is shown, not the specific answers, as a measure to prevent fraud or question leakage.
+The results of technical tests are included in the general report, showing whether the candidate passed or failed.
+Only the obtained score (percentage) is displayed, without specific answers, as a measure to prevent fraud or question leaks.

 Did this answer your question?